-Fig. 13.
-Laser polarized 3He lung image.
-The patient is suffering from pulmonary artery obstruction.
-The image shows a large ventilation defect that surprisingly corresponds to an obstruction of the pulmonary arterial branch.
-Image courtesy of Radiologie Klinik at Mainz University.
+Figure 13: Laser polarized 3He lung image.
+The patient is suffering from pulmonary artery obstruction due to hydatid disease.
+The image shows a large ventilation defect in the apical segment of the lower lobe on the right.
+Surprisingly, this corresponds also to an obstruction of the pulmonary arterial branch.
+Image Courtesy of Radiologie Klinik at Mainz University.
 Used with permission.